gyuha/vanta-react/README.md

 ### p5.js Effects

 Some effects (`dots`, `topology`, `trunk`) require p5.js in addition to Three.js.
-This library automatically detects which effects need p5.js and includes it when necessary.
+This library automatically includes both Three.js and p5.js when needed.

 **No additional setup required** - p5.js is automatically provided to effects that need it.